5argon/resource-script/README.md

 Compared with JSON, it is more difficult for machine to parse (as evidence by the work of TypeScript team over the years) but easier for human to write with all the toolings already available.
 Luckily the work has already been done in `typescript` package and I just simply use it as a parser.

 Still the parsing is probably quite heavier than others that I would **not recommend** Resource Script for realtime application. `tsc` is not fast, as [discussed by the Deno collaborators](https://github.com/denoland/deno/issues/5432).
 Resource Script would be a good fit for data that is quite "cold" that you want to put more emphasis to editing experience (especially if the programmers are the editor).
 It can then be pre-processed into more machine friendly data ahead of time.
 This also make it very difficult to write an importer code that generates Resource Script.
 (As opposed to various "to JSON" tools available everywhere.)
 Making Resource Script quite one-way.
 You should understand all these weaknesses before using it.

+Also high dependency on `typescript` package/language to parse makes it unlikely that one can write a parser from scratch to use it in other environment that is not Node.JS.
+(I wish we have native Deno TypeScript lexer!)

 ## Features